 Most inviting four bird species belonged to what the researchers name ‘the billion club’: species with an estimated world population of over a thousand million.
 The Dwelling Sparrow (1.6 billion) heads this weird and wonderful neighborhood, which also involves the European Starling (1.3 billion), Ring-billed Gull (1.2 billion) and Barn Swallow (1.1 billion).

-“It used to be horrifying that handiest a pair of species dominate the entire quantity of on this planet,” says Dr. Callaghan, who’s now essentially based on the German Centre for Integrative Biodiversity Analysis (iDiv) Halle-Jena-Leipzig.
+“It used to be horrifying that handiest a pair of species dominate the entire quantity of individual birds on this planet,” says Dr. Callaghan, who’s now essentially based on the German Centre for Integrative Biodiversity Analysis (iDiv) Halle-Jena-Leipzig.

 “What’s it about those species, evolutionarily, that has made them so hyper-worthwhile?”